 As such, it can be hard to figure out exactly what features to look for.
 To help you start your search, we’ve outlined a short list of features to consider in a route optimization solution:

-Image: Onfleet’s route optimization engine factors in multiple variables, including time, location, traffic, vehicle capacity and more.
+Onfleet’s route optimization engine factors in multiple variables, including time, location, traffic, vehicle capacity, and more.

 You’ll want to look for a solution that allows you to manage multiple stops and multiple drivers — otherwise, you’re getting about as much value as you’d find with consumer solutions like Waze or Google Maps.

 Keep in mind that many solutions are priced based on volume.
-So, it’s important to consider how many drivers and locations you’ll need to support, as well as how many stops they make on an average day.
-You want to also make sure that your solution leaves some room for growth, as well as the flexibility to add or remove drivers as needed.
+So, it’s important to consider how many drivers and locations you’ll need to support and how many stops they make on an average day.
+You want also to make sure that your solution leaves some room for growth, as well as the flexibility to add or remove drivers as needed.

-Many route optimization platforms allow dispatchers, decision-makers, and drivers to use visual maps and dashboards to locate drivers, identify stops, and monitor real-time traffic conditions.
+Many route management software allow dispatchers, decision-makers, and drivers to use visual maps and dashboards to locate drivers, identify stops, and monitor real-time traffic conditions.